 Where To Apply

-There are only certain places that you can apply for biometrics.
-In Saudi Arabia, you can apply in Riyadh, Jeddah and Al Khobar.
-Just make sure you book an appoint at their registration offices before you arrive.
+You can only apply for biometrics in certain places.
+You can apply in Riyadh, Jeddah and Al Khobar in Saudi Arabia.
+Just make sure you book an appointment at their registration offices before you arrive.

 Find Your NOC